BrewBlox/brewblox-documentation/docs/user/all_blocks.md

 This can be used to prevent a heating and cooling at the same time, or ensure that two high power heating elements are not both turned on and blow a fuse.

 To use a mutex, you first create a Mutex block.
-This provides the token that actuators have to posess to be allowed to turn on.
+It provides the token that actuators have to posess to be allowed to turn on.
 When they take this token, they lock the mutex for other actuators.

 After creating the Mutex block, you can add a *Mutually exclusive* constraint to each Digital Actuator, with the Mutex block as target.